 But, Bursa was the capital city for 37 years only.
 Sultan Murad I conquered Adrianople in 1363, renamed it in Edirne and moved the capital there.
 However, Bursa remained an important commercial and spiritual centre.
-Numerous historical monuments, from a period after it had ceased to be the capital city, demonstrate Bursa’s continuous importance.
+Numerous historic monuments, from the period after it had ceased to be the capital city, demonstrate Bursa’s continuous importance.
 In fact, the most magnificent structures that you can see in Bursa today are from when it was no longer the Ottoman capital.

 Although Sultan Osman I started his reign over Ottoman territories in 1281, we can really talk about the birth of the Ottoman Empire after the conquest of Bursa, in the early 14th century.

 It all really started with this person.
-Osman Gazi, or Sultan Osman I, was the founder and the first ruler of the Ottoman Beylik, that would eventually become one of the most successful and the greatest empires that has ever existed.
+Osman Gazi, or Sultan Osman I, was the founder and the first ruler of the Ottoman Beylik that would eventually become one of the most successful and greatest empires that has ever existed.
 But, he ruled over a very small principality.
 The capital city was a small town Söğüt.

 Osman gave the name to the empire.
 In Turkish, the name of the empire is – Osmanlı İmparatorluğu.

 His name may have actually been Atman or Ataman, which he later changed to the more prestigious Arabic name Osman.
 This is interesting, because Ataman is very similar to Ottoman, which is the English name for the empire.

-He died in either 1323 or 1324, which means that he didn’t participate in the conquest of Bursa, although his mausoleum is in the city, in Tophane Park.
+He died in either 1323 or 1324, which means that he probably didn’t participate in the conquest of Bursa, although his mausoleum is in the city, in Tophane Park.

-I’ve seen a lot of imperial mausoleums, both in Istanbul and Bursa, probably the Osman Gazi’s tomb is one of the most magnificent.
+I’ve seen a lot of imperial mausoleums, both in Istanbul and Bursa, the Osman Gazi’s tomb is one of the most magnificent.

 Undoubtedly, the mausoleum reflects his supreme importance as the founder of the Ottoman Empire.